Kate Tiller

-Her academic fields are British social and local history, with particular research interests in English rural change post-1750, and in religion and community in Britain since 1730.
-She also writes on the academic practice of local history, with current interests in local histories of the 20th century and of remembrance and community.
-She continues to teach on graduate and outreach programmes and to supervise Master's and DPhil students in Chartism and Methodism.
+Her academic fields were British social and local history, with particular research interests in English rural change post-1750, and in religion and community in Britain since 1730.
+She also wrote on the academic practice of local history, with research interests in local histories of the 20th century and of remembrance and community.
+She taught on graduate and outreach programmes and to supervise Master's and DPhil students in Chartism and Methodism.
+Her book English Local History: An Introduction, first published in 1987, has been described as "a standard work" on the subject; the third edition was published in 2020.